 Who can apply to be a long-term international volunteer?

 - Those 18 and older.

 - People with a variety of skills from all around the world.
 Since the volunteers in this program serve on specific, often office-based assignments, they must possess the skills for the project.

 - Those who are able to be flexible and sensitive to multi-cultural environments and willing to adapt to new ways of doing things.

 - An estimate of the cost for each volunteer assignment is included in the description posted online.

 - In some cases, the host country provides assistance with local transportation, housing or some other kind of support.

 - In all cases, you are responsible for international medical insurance, housing, food and travel to and from the host country.

-Where can I find current openings?
+Where can I find current openings and apply?